Cristopher-Cruz/Face-Detection-Recognition/README.md

 # Face-Recognition
-### This repository contains multiple Python scripts that use AI/deep learning to recognize images/faces.
+### This repository contains multiple python scripts that use AI/deep learning to recognize images/faces.

 ## File 1 : faceRecognition.py
 ### How it works :